Men’s Health Physiotherapy

+Men’s Health Physiotherapy

+>

-Having to go to the bathroom urgently without accidental loss of urine.
+> Having to go to the bathroom urgently without accidental loss of urine.

-Feeling of needing to go the toilet urgently and frequently.
+> Feeling of needing to go the toilet urgently and frequently.

-Fecal or Bowel Incontinence/ Frequency
+> Fecal or Bowel Incontinence/ Frequency

-Difficulty to control bowel movements, causing feces leakage from rectum and it can be an occasional leakage of the stool to a loss of bowel control.
+> Difficulty to control bowel movements, causing feces leakage from the rectum, and it can be an occasional leakage of the stool to a loss of bowel control.

-Less frequent and hard to pass stool.
+> Less frequent and hard to pass stool.